AMERICAN CHEMICAL SOCIETY DIVERSITY, EQUALITY, INCLUSION AND RESPECT CORE VALUE STATEMENT

 SEED Project proposals typically consider: Goals/purpose of the project, in language a high school student would understand; Project activities: what would a typical week look like for a student; How many students would be working on the project (1 or 2, unless you have multiple different mentors involved, in which case it could be up to 2 per mentor); What are the most likely safety hazards for the student(s) in the lab, if any, and what safety training, PPE, engineering controls, or other changes will be implemented to minimize the risks from those safety hazards; Any additional training that the student will receive.
 If necessary, could this be a virtual project?

-Program link student info and flyer.
+Program link student info and video.

 DEIR Contacts